 Have you ever heard of a rubber egg or a naked egg?
 Do you think eggs can bounce?
 How does an egg become naked and what happens to its shell?
 Find out by performing this simple egg in vinegar experiment.
 The chemical reactions between acids and bases are quite difficult for kids to grasp.
 But the egg in vinegar experiment makes it easier for kids to understand acid-base reactions and osmosis.

 Conducting simple science experiments for kids at home is a great way to keep children engaged in learning science concepts.

-Here is a step-by-step guide to perform the egg in vinegar experiment with your kids.
+Here is a step-by-step guide to do the egg in vinegar experiment with your kids:

 What You Need For The Egg In Vinegar Experiment

 The egg in vinegar experiment is a very simple experiment that only needs three materials.
 All of these are easily available and inexpensive too.

 - Raw eggs